Available 24h

 Stylish umbrella / cane stand in Art Deco style with an oval shape.
 Everything in excellent condition with a removable drip tray.

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage products that have a specific character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+There are many different styles in antique furniture, each with its own distinctive features.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly representative pieces designed to exude splendor and play a significant role in luxury.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, a term derived from Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

 Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and bulky, often using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+Renaissance furniture was quite heavy and solid, often using brown stains, cornices, sturdy bases, and bas-reliefs.
+These were quite distinctive products, but they also introduced new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
 Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.

 Attributes / Details